Tumbaga

-Tumbaga is the name for a non-specific alloy of gold and copper given by Spanish Conquistadors to metals composed of these elements found in widespread use in pre-Columbian Mesoamerica in North America and South America.
+Tumbaga is the name given by Spanish Conquistadors for a non-specific alloy of gold and copper, and metals composed of these elements.
+Pieces made of tumbaga were widely found in pre-Columbian Mesoamerica in North America and South America.

-The term is believed to be a borrowing from Tagalog tumbaga which in turn came from Malay tembaga, meaning 'copper' or 'brass'.
+The term is a borrowing from the Tagalog tumbaga.
+This came from Malay tembaga, meaning 'copper' or 'brass'.
 It has also been spelled tumbago in literature.